marcellus-saputra/Thuja/README.md

 GEN_DATA=1 ./hybrid_v_diff
 ./hybrid_v_diff
 ```
+**hybrid_v_diff** measures the update time as well as the memory consumption for both approaches.

 ### Other experiments
 For all the other experiments, they can be run without using GEN_DATA=1 as their test bitmaps are generated at runtime.
 ```
 make <experiment name>
 ./<experiment name>
 ```
+Some of the experiment names are:
+- **diff_v_prune**: measures the performance of run-forming updates with in-place pruning against differential updates with varying merge/prune thresholds.
+The update time, lookup time, and prune and merge times are measured separately.
+- **runbreaking_update_levels**: measures the performance of run-breaking updates based on the length of the broken run.
+The -res.txt file instead contains lines of two numbers representing every single run-breaking update: the first number is the length of the broken run, while the second number is the update time for that one individual update.
+This experiment also compares the performance between run-breaking updates and differential updates, although the results are only seen in the -log.txt file. **runbreaking_v_diff** is the experiment that does that, and outputs a corresponding -res.txt file.
+- **threshold_v_prune**: measures the performance of the in-place pruning algorithm, while also checking its correctness at the end of the experiment.
+The prune threshold is varied.